Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace In The Wild

 \begin{enumerate}[leftmargin=15pt] \item Operator Collection: A large set of publicly available Kubernetes Operator repositories is collected from GitHub.

-\item Resource Type Identification: Resource types (either Kubernetes built-in resources or custom resources) used by each Operator are extracted, and their declared scopes (either namespace-scoped or cluster-scoped) are identified based on the code.
+\item Resource Type Identification: Resource types (either Kubernetes built-in resources or custom resources) used by each Operator are extracted, and their declared scopes (either \namespace-scoped or cluster-scoped) are identified based on the code.